nodegoat/nodegoat/SETUP.md

 * no additional libraries needed.
 * Make sure you compiled Boost with its Graph Library (BGL) included.

-Use to `creation_station.sh` script to build and link network_analysis.
+Use the `creation_station.sh` script to build and link network_analysis.

 ```bash
 cd /var/1100CC/PROGRAMS